 Black Back and Mask

-On top of a tan point pattern, they can cover some of the tan markings on the face and in more extreme cases even on the chest or the lower legs.
+On top of a tan point pattern, masks can cover some of the tan markings on the face and in more extreme cases even on the chest or the lower legs.

 Black Back and White

-A dog with tan points and white is commonly called tricolor since he expresses three colors (black-and-tan-and-white).
-White hides some of the original pattern.
+A dog with tan points and white is commonly called tricolor since it has “three colors” (black-and-tan-and-white).
+White hides some of the original base pattern.

-Depending on his eumelanin color different phenotypes are sometimes called black tri, chocolate tri, blue tri or lilac tri.
-Examples for dogs with a tricolored coat can be found in many dog breeds like Australian Shepherds, Bull Terriers, Bernese Mountain Dogs and Shelties, Border Collies or Collies.
+Depending on its eumelanin color, different phenotypes are called black tri, chocolate tri, blue tri, or lilac tri.
+Examples for dogs with a tricolored coat can be found in many dog breeds like Australian Shepherds, Bull Terriers, Bernese Mountain Dogs and Shelties, Border Collies, or Collies.

 Black Back and Ticking

-Progressive greying causes a dog’s eumelanin color to fade which turns black to grey and brown to beige.
+Progressive greying causes a dog’s eumelanin color to fade.
+This turns black to gray and brown to beige.

 Black Back and Merle

-Merle deletes some eumelanin from an expected pattern.
-It affects only eumelanin so only the black coat on a black-and-tan dog.
+Merle deletes some eumelanin from the original base pattern, it rarely affects phaeomelanin.
+So only the black coat on a black-and-tan dog will be affected by Merle.

 Black Back and Domino